What Goes Into an Appraisal?

-Purchasing a home is the largest financial decision most of us could ever consider.
-Whether it's a primary residence, a second vacation home or an investment, purchasing real property is an involved financial transaction that requires multiple people working in concert to make it all happen.
+Acquiring real estate can be the most significant investment some will ever consider.
+It doesn't matter if a primary residence, a seasonal vacation home or a rental fixer upper, purchasing real property is an involved transaction that requires multiple people working in concert to make it all happen.

 Our first duty at All City Appraisal is to inspect the property to determine its true status.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are present and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the house.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed exist and are in the shape a reasonable person would expect them to be.
+To ensure the stated square footage has not been misrepresented and describe the layout of the house, the inspection often requires creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the property.

 Once the site has been inspected, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, we pull information on local building costs, the cost of labor and other factors to derive how much it would cost to replace the property being appraised.
-This estimate often sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where we gather information on local construction costs, labor rates and other factors to determine how much it would cost to build a property similar to the one being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Valuation Using the Income Approach